The Colorado River Basin is experiencing the worst drought in recorded history.

 - Through compliance and sustainability efforts, the Water Authority seeks a balance between water resource use and environmental stewardship, including species habitat conservation and protection.

-- Through water banking efforts in Nevada, Arizona, California and in Lake Mead, the Authority has accrued more than 2.2 million acre-feet of water.
-This is more than nine times Nevada’s 2021 consumptive Colorado River water use.
+- Through water banking efforts in Nevada, Arizona, California and in Lake Mead, the Authority has accrued more than 2.3 million acre-feet of water.
+This is more than 10 times Nevada's 2022 consumptive Colorado River water use.
 Like a savings account, water banking provides the Water Authority with the ability to store water for when it is needed.

 Continued water conservation and adaptive management are ongoing priorities as our community responds to drought and climate change.